guiroshix/RyououGakuenToolkitPortable/README.md

 </p>

 An accessible version of [RyououGakuenToolkit](https://github.com/TimepieceMaster/RyououGakuenToolkit).

-## THIS REPO MAY NOT BE UPDATED IN SOME TIME, I'M CURRENTLY BUSY WITH MY OWN TRANSLATIONS SO I'LL UPDATE THIS FROM TIME TO TIME!
- If you stubbon uppon an issue, DM me on Discord or join the [Ryouou Gakuen Research Club](https://discord.gg/G2vY4ysCFu)

 All the internal code and initial project was originally made by TimepieceMaster, I just adapted the code to support other platforms.